 Annual comprehensive eye exams (exams done in an eye doctor’s office) are unnecessary for children who pass routine vision screening assessments.

 Early childhood vision screening done as part of routine well-child care accurately identifies most children with significant eye problems that are otherwise asymptomatic.
 Annual comprehensive eye examinations increase financial costs, a child’s absence from school and parental time away from work, with no evidence that the comprehensive exam detects asymptomatic vision problems better than timely, methodical and recurrent screening efforts.
 Comprehensive eye exams are appropriate for children who do not pass a vision screening.

 Don’t recommend vision therapy for patients with dyslexia.

 Dyslexia is a language-based learning disorder in which a person has trouble understanding written words.
 This occurs because the brain has a problem distinguishing and separating the sounds in spoken words, called a phonological deficit.
 Dyslexia is not due to a vision disorder.
 Children with dyslexia do not have any more visual problems than children without dyslexia.
 While it is important to rule out vision and eye problems, vision therapy is ineffective in the treatment of dyslexia because the eyes are not the problem.

 Don’t routinely order imaging for all patients with double vision.

 Many people with double vision, or diplopia, want a CT scan or MRI to see if it is caused by a brain tumor or other serious problem.
 Much of the time, following a comprehensive eye evaluation, neither test is necessary.
-The most common causes of double vision are refractive error, dry eyes, cataract and non-neurologic eye misalignment, all readily diagnosed by a complete exam, precluding the need for brain scans.
+Other common causes of double vision are refractive error, dry eyes, cataract, and non-neurologic eye misalignment, all readily diagnosed by a complete exam, precluding the need for brain scans.
 Only a minority of cases of diplopia result from problems within the brain.

 Don’t order retinal imaging tests for children without symptoms or signs of eye disease.